lets-fiware/FIWARE-Big-Bang/docs/installation/perseo.md

 ## How to setup

 To set up Perseo, configure some environment variables in config.sh.

-First, set a sub-domain name for Perseo to `CYGNUS=` as shown:
+First, set a sub-domain name for Perseo to `PERSEO=` as shown:

 ```bash
 PERSEO=perseo